 MISTRAS Group to Participate in the Inaugural EF Hutton Global Conference on May 10, 2023

-/EIN News/ -- PRINCETON JUNCTION, N.J., April 28, 2023 (GLOBE NEWSWIRE) -- MISTRAS Group, Inc. (MG: NYSE) – a leading “one source” multinational provider of technology-enabled asset protection solutions used to maximize the uptime and safety of critical energy, industrial, and public infrastructure – announced today that Dennis Bertolotti, President and Chief Executive Officer, and Edward Prajzner, Chief Financial Officer, will be attending the Inaugural EF Hutton Global Conference, being held from May 10-11, 2023 in New York, NY – USA.
+PRINCETON JUNCTION, N.J., April 28, 2023 (GLOBE NEWSWIRE) -- MISTRAS Group, Inc. NYSE – a leading "one source" multinational provider of technology-enabled asset protection solutions used to maximize the uptime and safety of critical energy, industrial, and public infrastructure – announced today that Dennis Bertolotti, President and Chief Executive Officer, and Edward Prajzner, Chief Financial Officer, will be attending the Inaugural EF Hutton Global Conference, being held from May 10-11, 2023 in New York, NY – USA.

 Management will be available for one-on-one meetings on Wednesday, May 10.